-- (1) Ventilator used is: - (a) The patient's own ventilator intended for home/transport use and have the patient or/home-care provider manage the ventilator, or - (b) A ventilator maintained by the ambulance service or health care facility specifically designed for transport use and capable of providing the required settings.
-If the patient's ventilator is the same as the company ventilator, the paramedic may manage the ventilator without the homecare provider accompanying patient. - (2) Monitoring equipment must include pulse oximeter - (3) Tracheal suctioning kits/catheters must be available - (4) A tracheotomy replacement tube the same size and one size smaller shall be transported with the patient ventilated through a tracheotomy.
+- (1) Ventilator used is: - (a) The patient's own ventilator intended for home/transport use and have the patient, home-care provider or staff member from the health care facility manage the ventilator, or - (b) A ventilator maintained by the ambulance service or health care facility specifically designed for transport use and capable of providing the required settings.
+If the patient's ventilator is the same as the company ventilator, the paramedic may manage the ventilator without the homecare provider accompanying patient.
+Exception: A CRT, CRT-I or EMT-B may transport a chronically ventilated patient who is going for routine medical care and has in attendance a patient provided attendant who can manage the patient's own ventilator. - (2) Monitoring equipment must include pulse oximeter (provided by family or service) - (3) Tracheal suctioning kits/catheters must be available - (4) A tracheotomy replacement tube the same size and one size smaller shall be transported with the patient ventilated through a tracheotomy.
 (The endotracheal tube equivalent may be substituted.)